vishnu1411/Oct25DallasHack/AI_Challenges/AI01-ChatBot/01-solution.md

 4. **Create** prompt variants (system message, structured history)
 5. **Submit** the final prompt to a language model to get a natural language response

-### 1. Save the Current Prompt Flow
+### 1️⃣ Save the Current Prompt Flow

 1. In **Azure AI Foundry**, open your **project** → **Playgrounds** → **chat model**
 2. Click **prompt flow** and save it with a name like `default-flow`
-3. Review the steps in the flow; you’ll soon clone it so the chat can include conversation history
+3. Review the steps in the flow; you'll soon clone it so the chat can include conversation history

-### 2. Use the Index in a Prompt Flow
+### 2️⃣ Use the Index in a Prompt Flow

 1. Your **vector index** is already stored in your **AI Foundry** project, making it simple to include in a prompt flow
 2. In the **AI Foundry** portal, open your **project** → **Build and customize** → **Prompt flow**